yangju2011/udacity-artificial-intelligence-nanodegree/README.md

-This repository contains project work for Udacity's Artificial Intelligence Nanodegree.
+This repository contains project work for Udacity's Artificial Intelligence Nanodegree: Foundations of AI

 Projects: